UofI-CDACS/scarecro-system/docs/system_class.md

         "handler_name": {
             "addresses": [list of addresses that use this handler], "content": handler config,
-            "object": reference to actual class object of handler instantiation }
+            "object": reference to actual class instance of handler instantiation }
     }